greenbone/gsa/README.md

 Certificates tabs to prompt the user for lowering the number of results by additional filtering.
 This setting can be used to improve the responsiveness of the report details page.

+## severityRating

+Defines which Severity Rating should be used for the severity classes.
+Currently the values `CVSSv2` and `CVSSv3` are allowed.
+CVSS version 3 introduces a new _Critical_ level from 9.0 to 10.0 which _High_ level in CVSS version 2.
+The severity classes are used for example in the charts.

 ## Support